JordonH03/markdown-resume/src/resume.md

 <subheading> Priceline Partner Solutions </subheading>

 - Spearheaded major design changes for common search form components using React and TypeScript, which significantly improved mobile usability and established a consistent visual identity across platforms
-- Developed a new Contentful app in React to enable conditional rendering of merchandising placements, with end-to-end intergration into product pages from search to checkout
+- Developed a new Contentful app in React to enable conditional rendering of merchandising placements, integrated into product pages from search to checkout
 - Built comprehensive tests using Jest and React Testing Library, maintaining global code coverage of at least 90% for all projects

 ### Undergraduate Research Student <time> May 2023- August 2023 </time>
 <subheading> University of Manitoba Databases and Data Mining Lab </subheading>

-- Designed a DFS mining algorithm capable of sucessfully identifying frequent k-paths for labelled directed graphs, both acyclic (DAG) and cyclic
+- Designed a DFS mining algorithm capable of identifying frequent k-paths in cyclic and acyclic labelled directed graphs
-- Designed a system for pruning duplicate subgraph candidate and increasing search efficiency by using a modified minimum DFS encoding
+- Designed a system for pruning duplicate subgraphs and increasing search efficiency by using a modified minimum DFS encoding
-- Implemented and tested the algorithm in Java against common graph mining datasets, showing comparable runtimes to current algorithms on sparse graphs
+- Implemented and tested the algorithm in Java against common datasets, showing comparable runtimes to current algorithms on sparse graphs

 ## Projects